AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - Kext order: see comments to kext entries in config.
   - Quirks:
     - `AppleXcpmCfgLock` is required, CFG lock cannot be disabled in firmware.
-    - `AppleCpuPmCfgLock` is apparently not necessary, though?
+    - `AppleCpuPmCfgLock` is apparently not necessary, though.
     - `CustomSMBIOSGuid` is used for multiboot configuration.
 If you use only macOS, disable it.
     - `DisableIoMapper` is disabled because I replace DMAR table.
 See above and [docs/ACPI.md](docs/ACPI.md).
 - Misc
   - I use `ScanPolicy` 0x00280F03, which means only NVMe and USB drives and only Apple FS, NTFS and EFI partition.
   - Boot/`LauncherOption` is Full for multiboot configuration.
 If using only macOS, set to Disabled.
+- NVRAM/Bootargs:
+  - `rtcfx_exclude=80-AB` — required for hibernation.
+  - config_debug also has standard debugging bootargs.
+  - Additional UUID E09B... contains HibernationFixup configuration.
 - PlatformInfo
   - `UpdateSMBIOSMode` is Custom for multiboot configuration.
 If using only macOS, set to Create
+- UEFI/ReservedMemory
+  - One region apparently required for hibernation.

 Provided configs differ in enabled debug options and boot picker interface.